Northern Ireland: getting the right treatment and care

 • Moving you to more suitable accommodation

-The Neurological Care Advice Service can also offer advice and support
+The Neurological Care Advice Service can also offer advice and support.

 Local authorities are legally obliged to carry out a needs assessment for anyone who might need extra care and support.
 If they decide you are eligible to get help through social care services, they also have a duty to provide this help to you.
 How much of this help they pay for and how much you have to pay towards it is based on your individual circumstances.

 If you need extra care and support, you may also be entitled to some benefits.
+Epilepsy Action has information on Carer’s Allowance.

 Complaints about social care services